 - Some visitors are running into a cache refresh issue on this page.
 To make sure you are seeing the most up-to-date information, press crtl + F5 on a PC computer to do a hard refresh.

 - Site may be closed due to inclement weather.

-- Make sure to bring your own water when visiting, and bring binoculars to catch a glimpse of the sealife that frequents the area, including harbor seals, whales, and porpoises.
+- Make sure to bring your own water when you visit, and bring binoculars to catch a glimpse of the sealife that frequents the area, including harbor seals, whales, and porpoises.